vince-styling/khaleesi/demonstration/_pages/introduction.md

 | link | variable, customize_scope | ${variable:link}, ${theme:link} | Generate file's URL if that file is valid web page(a valid web page must declare **title** and **decorator** variable).
 The URL of file without the domain, but with a leading slash, e.g. `/posts/2014/my-post.html`. |
 | content | decorator, customize_scope | ${decorator:content}, ${theme:content} | Inject the file's rendered content.
 Scoped to **decorator** means inject that file's content which declare this decorator now processing on as decorator.
 Scoped to **customize_scope** such as **theme** means process and output this scope pointing file's content, focus on **foreach** and **chain** logical for more details. |
 | [page_name] | page | ${page:introduction} | A complex page usually have a few part of contents, Khaleesi allows we to assembly other files into a complete web page.
 We can specify the file name via variable name, for example is **introduction**.
 Khaleesi will locating a file named **introduction.html** or **introduction.md** in your site, then process its content to output by its formats. |

+Throughout handling a page task, some pages might be load while a page need them to evaluating.
+All these relevant page's variable shall managing with a **Stack**, abandon instantly if that page was done.
+Khaleesi locating a variable in the Stack one by one until it find out.
+This principle enable us to find a variable from its parents if needed.